May the Devil Take You: Release

 It was released straight to streaming on August 9, 2018 on Netflix.

 Critical reception

 On Rotten Tomatoes, the film received positive aggregate rating, based on 14 reviews.

 Sequels

 May the Devil Take You: Chapter Two

-A sequel entitled May the Devil Take You Too was released in Indonesia on February 27, 2020 theatrically and was followed up with a digital release to Disney+ Hotstar.
+A sequel entitled May the Devil Take You Too was released theatrically in Indonesia on February 27, 2020, and was followed up with a digital release on Disney+ Hotstar.
 It was later given an American release through Shudder.

 May the Devil Take You: Chapter Three

 Timo Tjahjanto has announced that May the Devil Take You: Chapter Three is in development, adding that he has already thought about what characters he can dig deeper into and explore more further.